lewisgoing/fl-studio-mcp/README.md

 ## Known Limitations

-- **Piano roll editing**: Due to FL Studio's API limitations, some piano roll operations might not produce perfect results
-- **Plugin automation**: Some parameters might not be automatable depending on the plugin
-- **Real-time feedback**: There might be a slight delay in feedback from FL Studio
-- **Complex arrangements**: Very large pattern sequences might require breaking into smaller chunks
+- **Feature Status**: Several core features are currently non-functional (see "Current Status" section and API tables).
+- Notes can be played as well as chords, but setting BPM does not work and neither does loading instruments or audio effects.

 ## Future Enhancements

+- **Stabilize Core Features**: Prioritize fixing the non-functional commands.
+- **Plugin Scanning & Validation**: Implement a system to scan the user's installed VST/AU generators and effects.
+This would allow for validating `load_instrument` and `add_audio_effect` calls against available plugins, improving reliability.
-- **Machine learning-based melody generation**: Implementation of ML models for more musical melodies
+- **Machine learning-based melody generation**: Implementation of ML models for more musical melodies (dependent on fixing `create_melody`).
-- **Audio analysis feedback**: Integration with audio analysis for more intelligent automation
+- **Audio analysis feedback**: Integration with audio analysis for more intelligent automation (dependent on fixing `automate_parameter` and `get_status`).
-- **Template support**: Save and load creative templates for quick composition
+- **Template support**: Save and load creative templates for quick composition.
-- **Multi-device support**: Coordination with other MIDI controllers
+- **Multi-device support**: Coordination with other MIDI controllers.